 Then one day while he was sitting in his office he got a call.

 That call led him to what was known at the time as the Farmers Union Marketing and Processing Association (FUMPA) for an interview with Don Davis, the current president, and CEO and Dave Morman, the company chief financial officer.

 Anderson said Morman was planning to retire, and so Anderson was offered the CFO position.

-Page 2 of 3 - “Every time I have taken on a new job I have tried to find something that meant more responsibility and more leadership opportunities for me,” said Anderson.
+“Every time I have taken on a new job I have tried to find something that meant more responsibility and more leadership opportunities for me,” said Anderson.